ehasrivera12/SQL-Portfolio_Online-Bank-Transactions/README.md

-# 💸 Online Bank Transactions Analysis (GCash/Maya Style) 🇵🇭
+# 💸 Online Bank Transactions Analysis (Seabank, GCash & Maya Style) 🇵🇭

 This SQL portfolio project analyzes 10,000+ transactions from Seabank, GCash, and Maya-style online banking transactions, using realistic data from the Philippines.
 The goal is to showcase SQL skills, perform business analysis, and provide actionable insights to improve services.